 The BIG Launcher replaces the user interface of any phone or tablet with Android 2.1 or higher.
 It provides maximum readability via enlarged icons and large buttons that are easy to use and customize.
 Set up an unlimited number of screens with apps, contacts, shortcuts or widgets.
 Swipe between them or use the buttons to group related functions.
 Price: $10.00.
-Learn more at the Google Play store.
+Learn more online.

 Nuance’s Dragon Mobile Assistant is a virtual assistant for Android that can perform a wide variety of functions including conversion of speech to text and text to speech commands, dialing to texting, launching music, share location, find directions and more.
 The “always on” assistant can dial into scheduled conference calls, compose email and read calendar alerts, Facebook Newsfeed updates and text messages.
-Enjoy this virtual assistant for FREE at the Google play store.
+Download it online.

-Free software designed to assist people with hand tremor.
+This software is designed to assist people with hand tremor.
 Major Features: Anti-tremor mouse filtering.
 Removal of accidental mouse clicks.
 Assistive “Icon Targeting” system.
 Quick enable/disable using the scroll lock key.
 Simple design for easy configuration.
-Visit the SteadyMouse website for more more information.
+Visit the SteadyMouse website for more information.